 The drugs are used for non-drug treatment failure for at least 3 months.
 Indicated for patients with a BMI of more than 30, or with a lower BMI, but concomitant diseases.

 - Orlistat (1 capsule with meals, no more than 3 times a day);

 - Selective serotonin reuptake inhibitors (fluoxetine, sertraline);

-Drugs and dosage are prescribed only by a doctor individually.
+Medications and dosage are prescribed only by a doctor individually.

-Today the following operations are most effective:
+The following operations are most effective today:

-- Gastric bypass;
+- Gastric bypass surgery;

 - Sleeve gastroplasty.